ducky4life/ns-detag/README.md

 # ns-detag

 > [!WARNING]
-> Per the [new script rules](https://forum.nationstates.net/viewtopic.php?p=41811907#p41811907), this script is no longer legal.
+> Per the [new script rules](https://forum.nationstates.net/viewtopic.php?p=41811907#p41811907), the current script is no longer legal.
 A fix is on the way.

 **works with fast.nationstates.net :D**